 Timeline and Structure

-The Philosophical Missions Committee will review all Seminar Session Proposals and Call for Submissions and select no more than three for inclusion in the 2017 conference.
-The committee aims for diversity in approach for these three Seminars, in order to broadly explore the potential for the format.
-Proposals will be evaluated based on their feasibility, perceived interest and relevance to the ITAA community, and the level of preparedness articulated in the proposal.
-Seminars for 2017 will be limited to a standard concurrent session time slot (up to 75 minutes), and will be held in one of the available breakout rooms.
+The Philosophical Missions Committee will review all Seminar Session Proposals and Call for Submissions and select no more than two for inclusion in the 2018 conference.
+The committee aims for diversity in approach for these two Seminars, in order to broadly explore the potential for the format.
+Proposals will be evaluated based on their innovation, feasibility, perceived interest and relevance to the ITAA community, and the level of preparedness articulated in the proposal.
+Seminars for 2018 will be limited to a standard concurrent session time slot (up to 75 minutes), and will be held in one of the available breakout rooms.
 Seminar development must follow this schedule:

-- January 25, 2017: Submit two documents “Seminar Session: Proposals” and “Seminar Session: Call for Submission” to the Philosophical Missions Committee via email to chairperson Kelly L. Reddy-Best (email@example.com)
+- February 1, 2018: Submit two documents “Seminar Session: Proposals” and “Seminar Session: Call for Submission” to the Philosophical Missions Committee via email to chairperson Kelly L. Reddy-Best (firstname.lastname@example.org).

-- February 1, 2017: Philosophical Missions Committee makes decisions for accepted entries and the "Call for Submissions" for accepted entries are then distributed to the ITAA list
+- February 10, 2018: Philosophical Missions Committee makes decisions for accepted entries and the "Call for Submissions" for accepted entries are then distributed to the ITAA list.

 Please contact Philosophical Missions Committee chairperson, Kelly L. Reddy-Best (email@example.com) with any questions.
 We look forward to your proposals!